what3words/w3w-swift-wrapper/README.md

 ### Convert To 3 Word Address

 Convert coordinates, expressed as latitude and longitude to a 3 word address.

-This function takes the latitude and longitude as a [CLLocationCoordinate2D](https://developer.apple.com/documentation/corelocation/cllocationcoordinate2d) object
+This function takes the latitude and longitude as a [CLLocationCoordinate2D](https://developer.apple.com/documentation/corelocation/cllocationcoordinate2d) object.
 The values returned from the `convertTo3wa` method are described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-3wa).

 ##### Code Example: